-I recommend planning in a few hours and just to get lost.
+I recommend planning in a few hours and just getting lost.
 You will stumble upon so many pretty houses (or as it is called nowadays “Instagram-worthy places) that it is fun to stroll the island.
 The colorful houses are mostly square-shaped and divided into two or three floors.

 It seemed the locals didn’t mind us visitors taking pictures of their houses.
 But keep in mind it is private property and respect their privacy (so no look through windows etc.)

 Lacemaking in Burano is the main craftsmanship attraction, so this is also why you will see many cute items with lace (like umbrellas).
 There is even a lace museum you can visit.

 There are a few iconic houses, which you can see in the pictures if you scroll below.
 They are worth visiting, but in general, I don’t recommend walking the island with your phone (aka GPS) to find certain houses.
 Of course, visit the market square and see the leaning bell tower.

 I could have added tons of more pictures, but I did not want to overdo it.
 I hope you can convince yourself about the most “colorful place in the world.”

 - Click here to find out more about the best things to do and see in Venice.